awslabs/gluonts/evaluations/README.md

 # gluon-ts evaluations

 This folder aims at collecting evaluations of forecasting models.
 The goal is to make reproducibility and comparison easier by versioning the code producing dataset as well as the model and evaluation code.

+Note that the evaluations are not "optimal" in the sense that the models are trained with default parameters for all the datasets, and with no additional features associated to the datasets.

 ## mean_wQuantileLoss